 The perhaps greatest achievement under the Chakri rule was to preserve the country’s independence in a time of colonial expansionism.
 By the 19th century, almost all of Southeast Asia was under the political sphere of some European power.
 As the only nation in Southeast Asia, Siam managed to fend off foreign rule (unless we take into account the Japanese invasion during World War II).
 This was because the French and the British decided to have a buffer zone between their dominions in eastern Indochina, Burma and Malaya to avoid conflict.

 But it was also thanks to King Mongkut’s and King Chulalongkorn’s modern and diplomatic approach.
 Instead of isolating the Siamese kingdom, they negotiated with the Western powers and adopted reforms to strengthen the country’s position in Southeast Asia.
-The Chakri kings suffered humiliation along the process by giving in to trade concessions and extraterritorial demands.
-Siam had to cede its territories in Cambodia and Laos to France and its claims in Burma and the northern Malay Peninsula to Britain.
+Along the process they had to give in to trade concessions and extraterritorial demands.
+Moreover, Siam ceded Laos (1893) and Cambodia (1907) to French Indochina and its claims in the northern Malay Peninsula to Britain (1909).
 The cultural loss was tremendous.
 But given Siam’s independence, it was a cost worth taking.

 Modern history (1932-present)